Kevin Alcántara: Chicago Cubs

 On July 29, 2021, the Yankees traded Alcántara and Alexander Vizcaíno to the Chicago Cubs in exchange for Anthony Rizzo.
 The Cubs assigned Alcántara to the rookie-level Arizona Complex League Cubs.
 Alcántara spent the 2022 campaign with the Single-A Myrtle Beach Pelicans, slashing .273/.360/.451 with 15 home runs, 85 RBI, and 14 stolen bases.
 On November 15, 2022, the Cubs added Alcántara to their 40-man roster to protect him from the Rule 5 draft.
 Alcántara was optioned to the High-A South Bend Cubs to begin the 2023 season.
 In 95 games for South Bend, he batted .286/.341/.466 with 12 home runs, 66 RBI, and 15 stolen bases.

 Alcántara was optioned to the Double-A Tennessee Smokies to begin the 2024 season.
 In August, the Cubs promoted him to the Triple-A Iowa Cubs.
 On September 25, 2024, the Cubs promoted Alcántara to the major leagues, and he made his major league debut that night, hitting a single off closer Carlos Estévez.
 In three games for Chicago, he went 1-for-10.

 Alcántara was optioned to Triple-A Iowa to begin the 2025 season.
 He made 10 appearances for Chicago during the regular season, going 4-for-11 (.364) with one RBI, one stolen base, and one walk.
 On October 16, 2025, Alcántara underwent surgery to repair a sports hernia.

+Alcántara was optioned to Triple-A Iowa to begin the 2026 season.

+Alcántara hit his first Major League home run against Dodgers starting pitcher Justin Wrobleski on August 3, 2026.